keleshev/keleshev.com/composable-error-handling-in-ocaml.md

  * **Composition**.
 Functions compose freely.
  * **Concern separation**.
 Happy path and error handling are separated.
  * **Distinguishable errors**.
-We can reliably distinguish one kind of error from another.
-For example, a `SyntaxError` from a `GrammarError`.
+We can reliably distinguish one kind of error from another–for example, a `SyntaxError` from a `GrammarError`.
- * Also, in OCaml the exception mechanism is fast and fits well with performance-critical sections of code.
+ * Also, in OCaml, the exception mechanism is fast and fits well with performance-critical sections of code.

 *Downsides:*